LugaMuga/mattermost-yandex-calendar-plugin/README.md

 ## To-Do's / Future Improvements
 * Add i18n localization to plugin
 * Add connect dialog
+* Fix limit of 1KB in event summary in CALDav client

 ## Troubleshoting
 * Yandex CALDav server ignore any \<comp/> and <prop-filter/> tags in calendar-query